jackmazac/gomcts/README.md

 ## Technical Breakdown
 This is a Python code for the implementation of a game-playing algorithm called Monte Carlo Tree Search (MCTS).
-The code defines three classes: Player, Node, and Game.

 ###### Player
 The Player class represents a player in the game.
 Each player has a color (black or white) and a flag indicating whether they have passed their turn.